sfdxb7/gitmcp-copier/README.md

 ## Privacy

 GitMCP is deeply committed to its users' privacy.
 The service doesn't have access to or store any personally identifiable information as it doesn't require authentication.
-In addition, we don't store any queries sent by the agents.
-Moreover, as the GitMCP is an open-source project, it can be deployed independently in your environment.
+In addition, it doesn't store any queries sent by the agents.
+Moreover, as GitMCP is an open-source project, it can be deployed independently in your environment.

-GitMCP only grants access to content that is already publicly available.
-Before accessing any Github Pages site, it checks for robots.txt rules and follows the directives set by site owners, allowing them to opt out.
-We don't permanently store any data.
+GitMCP only accesses content that is already publicly available.
+Before accessing any GitHub Pages site, the code checks for `robots.txt` rules and follows the directives set by site owners, allowing them to opt out.
+Please note that GitMCP doesn't permanently store data regarding the GitHub projects or their content.

 ## Contributing